jon-jacky/Piety/doc/structure.md

   jobs under the Piety sheduler.
 These modules typically use modules from the *scheduler*, *console*, and application directories.
-They can use any modules, but it is good practice to avoid platform- or device-specific code.
+They can use any modules, but it is good practice to avoid platform- or device-specific code here.

-Revised February 2015
+Revised April 2015